xavierholt/recipes/Paneer.md

 Unless you have a _really_ big pot,  do two batches of boiling as written above.
 Milk tends to foam up  very large  and  very fast.
-If your cold milk fills more than half of your pot, it's probably too small.
+If your cold milk fills more than half of your pot, your pot is too small.

 To get  a satisfying firmness,  I use a cider press and a  significant amount of pressure.
 You can press it under  a weighted plate  as well,  but you'll get a